robusta-dev/holmesgpt/README.md

 ## Key Features
 - **Connects to Existing Observability Data:** Find correlations you didn’t know about.
 No need to gather new data or add instrumentation.
-- **Compliance Friendly:** Can be run on-premise with your own LLM (or in the cloud with OpenAI or Azure)
+- **Compliance Friendly:** Can be run on-premise with your own LLM (or in the cloud with OpenAI/Azure/AWS)
 - **Transparent Results:** See a log of the AI’s actions and what data it gathered to understand how it reached conclusions
 - **Extensible Data Sources:** Connect the AI to custom data by providing your own tool definitions
 - **Runbook Automation:** Optionally provide runbooks in plain English and the AI will follow them automatically